whole-tale/wt-design-docs/users_guide/quickstart.rst

 7. Select the blue "+" button on the right hand side to add the registered dataset to your new Tale.
-From the "Select Data" window, higlight the dataset, click "Add Selected", and then finally click the "Select" button to save the changes to your Tale.
+From the "Select Data" window, highlight the dataset, click "Add Selected", and then finally click the "Select" button to save the changes to your Tale.

 .. figure:: images/quickstart/watertale_select_dataset.png